migration

 The day cutover happens for a given practice:

-- Confirm Tebra is in read-only mode for the migrated practice for new claim creation
+- Confirm Tebra is read-only for new claim creation for the migrated practice.

-- Confirm payer enrollment for that practice is active in Medi for at least the top three payers by claim volume
+- Confirm payer enrollment in Medi is active for at least the top three payers by claim volume.

-- Set the Tebra legacy closeout reporting cadence — weekly A/R aging delivered to the billing company starting the following Monday
+- Set the Tebra legacy closeout reporting cadence: weekly A/R aging to the billing company starting the following Monday.

 Frequently asked questions